r-lib/lintr/paper/paper.md

 birth in 2014 which has contributed to its rapid development, maintenance, and adoption.
-At the time of writing, `{lintr}` is in a mature and stable state and therefore provides a reliable API that is unlikely to feature any breaking changes.
+At the time of writing, `{lintr}` is in a mature and stable state and therefore provides a reliable API that is unlikely to feature fundamental breaking changes.

 # Conclusion